 To confirm that Surfshark wasn't leaky, we put both the Windows desktop and mac OS mobile apps through some standard leak tests.
 We didn't encounter any IP address leaks or DNS leaks.
 Everything worked as it should.

 CleanWeb internet filter

 CleanWeb is a powerful internet filter built into Surfshark apps.
 It blocks ads.
 But it goes far beyond this, blocking trackers, malware, and phishing domains, along with “suspicious links” that have been blacklisted.

 CleanWeb blocks all this crap before it gets to your device, securing it from whatever nasty tricks are involved.
-Blocking this junk before it gets to your device also speeds your web browsing and saves you from wasting mobile data on it all.
+Blocking this junk before it gets to your device also speeds up your web browsing and saves you from wasting mobile data on it all.
 To activate CleanWeb, go to the Connectivity section of Settings and turn it on.

 Visiting various websites full of ads showed that CleanWeb was effective.
 CleanWeb is available in the Windows, mac OS, Android, and iOS VPN apps.

 Whitelister split tunneling

 There may be times when you don't want all your traffic to pass through the VPN.
 For example, I have a bank account at a big US bank.
 When I try to connect to it with a VPN active, the bank website claims it is down for maintenance.
 When I turn off the VPN, the site works fine.